tlsstern/BLJ2024_TR_Tho-Abi-Jar-Qui/Taschenrechner/Documentation/01_inform/Inform.md

   * It allows us to capture specific areas of our screen for documentation or presentation purposes.

 * CLion
   * It provides advanced features for writing, debugging, and analyzing C code.
+I'd add CLion on top instead of Visual Studio Code, since it is our main program.

 * Microsoft Teams
   * In microsoft we will communicate, write and therefore inform each other.